parthchadha/parthchadha.github.io/_posts/2017-5-12-final_report.md

 ---
 layout: post
-title: Optimizing LSTM's on GPU with scheduling - Optim-LSTM
+title: Optimizing LSTM's on GPU with scheduling
 category: posts
 ---

-##Team
-1. Tejus S, AndrewID : tsiddaga
-2. Parth Chadha, AndrewID: pchadha

 ## Summary
 In the Optim-LSTM project, we aim to produce a high-performance implementation of Long-Short Term Memory Network using Domain-Specific Languages such as Halide and/or using custom DSL.
 This would provide portability across different platforms and architectures.